-Trust Accounts should usually be made available to a beneficiary who requests them however conditions of confidentiality and/or restrictions on sub-funds may be redacted if the trustees consider it is in the best interests of the beneficiaries as a whole.
+Trust Accounts should usually be made available to a beneficiary who requests them, however, there is information such as conditions of confidentiality and/or restrictions on sub-funds, that may be redacted if the trustees consider it is in the best interests of the beneficiaries as a whole.

-Other documents such as a letter of wishes by the settlor, correspondence between trustees and legal advice sought by the trustees are less likely to be disclosed to a beneficiary but it is at the discretion of the trustees if they do so.
+Other documents such as a letter of wishes by the settlor, correspondence between trustees or legal advice sought by the trustees, are far less likely to be disclosed to a beneficiary, however this is at the discretion of the trustees if they want to do so.

 Actions of the Trustees

-Trustees have a duty to act in the best interests of the beneficiaries and as such, if they are not performing their duties in line with the trust deed then the beneficiaries can require them to do so.
-If a trustee does not remedy a breach of trust the beneficiaries may be able to seek redress through the courts.
+Trustees have a legal duty to act in the best interests of the beneficiaries and as such, if they are not performing their duties in line with the trust deed, then the beneficiaries can require them to do so.
+If a trustee does not remedy a breach of trust, then the beneficiaries may be able to seek redress through the courts.

-Where all beneficiaries are identifiable adults with capacity they can use statutory powers to remove trustees and can also compel the trustees to bring a trust to an end.
-This is not the case where there are minors or the class of beneficiaries remains open, for example if the beneficiaries include “the remoter issue of the settlor” there could be potential beneficiaries not yet
+Where all beneficiaries are identifiable adults with capacity, they can also use statutory powers to remove trustees and compel them to bring a trust to an end.
+Having said that, this is not the case where there are minors involved or the class of beneficiaries remains open, for example if the beneficiaries include “the remoter issue of the settlor” there could be potential beneficiaries who are not yet born.

-For more information visit our trusts page, or alternatively if you require any advice and assistance with any matter concerning a trust please feel free to contact our dedicated trust team at our 01202 0525333 or send us an email enquiry.
+For more information, visit our trusts page, or if you require any specialist advice or assistance with any matter concerning a trust, please feel free to contact a member of our dedicated trust team on 01202 0525333 or by sending us an email enquiry.